bystrano/bash-args/README.md

 This is a framework for writing bash scripts that accept options and/or arguments.
-The options and arguments accepted by your script are defined in the first comment block using a simple declarative syntax.
-The framework uses these metadata to:
+The options and arguments accepted by your script are defined in the first comment block using a simple declarative syntax. _bash-args_ uses these metadata to:

 - Parse the command arguments